Right Arrow

 Why manual investigation processes fail

-The traditional approach to parking lot security relies heavily on manual observation and retrospective investigation.
-For a Loss Prevention Manager responsible for dozens of sites, this model is unscalable and inefficient.
+The traditional approach to parking lot security assessment relies heavily on manual observation and retrospective investigation.
+For a manager responsible for dozens of sites, this model is unscalable.

 The inefficiency of manual review

-Investigating a single incident using legacy systems can take hours.
-Investigators must manually retrieve footage from local DVRs, scrub through hours of video to find a specific event, and then export clips using cumbersome software.
-This delay means that by the time evidence is ready, the opportunity for recovery or apprehension has often passed.
+Investigating a single incident using legacy systems creates a labor-intensive bottleneck.
+Investigators must manually retrieve footage from local DVRs, scrub through hours of video to find a specific event, and export clips using cumbersome software.
+By the time evidence is ready, the opportunity for recovery or apprehension has passed.
+Parking lot incident investigation timelines that stretch into hours drain resources that should be focused on prevention.

 Incomplete evidence and coverage gaps

 Legacy systems often suffer from coverage gaps and blind spots.
-Furthermore, without automated health alerts, a camera might be offline for weeks without anyone noticing until an incident occurs—a scenario known as "video blindness."
+Without automated health alerts, a camera might be offline for weeks without anyone noticing until an incident occurs—a scenario known as "video blindness."
+Modern cloud-based parking lot security standards now demand real-time health monitoring to ensure compliance and continuous recording.

-Motion-based detection systems are notorious for high false alarm rates.
-Rain, shadows, or blowing debris can trigger alerts, causing security teams to ignore notifications entirely.
-This "boy who cried wolf" effect undermines the credibility of the security system and slows down response to genuine threats.
+Alert fatigue is the top concern for security operations centers (DevOps Digest).
+Motion-based detection systems are notorious for high false alarm rates—rain, shadows, or blowing debris trigger alerts constantly.
+This noise causes security teams to ignore notifications entirely, undermining the credibility of the security system and slowing response to genuine threats.

 Accelerating resolution with a unified video AI platform